-Here is an image of the assembly instructions that come with it.
+Here is an image of the assembly instructions that came with ours.

-You take a hammer or a stone and bang it down over a wooden block just hard enough to wedge it on tightly.
+To put the axle caps onto the shaft, you take a hammer, stone, or anything thats hard and semi-heavy, then you bring it down lightly over a wooden block, hitting the cap just hard enough to wedge it on tight.

-After getting the first one on and seeing how it works, the second one was easier.
+After getting the first cap on, the second one was easier.

-But yes, our son rides this thing like crazy and these axle caps stay on strong once you hammer them on in place.
+But yes, our son rides this thing like crazy and these axle caps stay on strong once hammered in place nice and firm.

 Another step worth mentioning from the Big Wheel assembly is the fork.

-It’s got these 2 yellow block pieces that screw onto the back.
+It’s got these two yellow block pieces that screw onto the back.

-This is step 4 and 5 of the Big Wheel assembly instructions.
+This is step-4 and step-5 of the Big Wheel assembly instructions insert I received.

 I knocked out the little plugs on the first one (left).